godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         var node = new Node3D();
         parent.AddChild(node);

-        // The line below is required to make the node visible in the Scene tree dock
+        // As Editor Scripts only run once, they must set child owner to the scene root.
-        // and persist changes made by the tool script to the saved scene file. node.Owner = GetScene();
+        // This makes a Node persistent and visible in the scene dock. node.Owner = GetScene();
     }